A freestyle skier’s wrenching journey toward Olympics

 "I'm not trying to make anyone shed a tear and feel bad for the things I've gone through," Yater-Wallace said.
 "I just want people to know there is light is at the end of the tunnel — even if it's a really, really long tunnel."

-His mom and dad were both avid skiers.
+His mom and dad were avid skiers.
 He was on skis in the backyard as a toddler and in lessons by 2.
 Somewhere around third grade, his life changed.

-Ronald Wallace ran a business that specialized in collectable wines.
+Ronald Wallace ran a business that specialized in collectible wines.
 Prosecutors said he promised wine futures to his clients but rarely delivered.
 He was sentenced to five years of probation, two years of home confinement and ordered to pay millions in restitution in February 2007.
 He ended up serving time in federal prison for various probation violations.
 He was released in December 2015.

 "On and off throughout those years, he'd be home and then gone," Yater-Wallace said.
 "I'd go on a trip, and my mom wouldn't tell me, because she wouldn't want to mess with my skiing.
 When I got home, she'd be like, 'Hey, Torin, sorry, it happened again.'"